 Head Line-Judge and Line Judge: Read the offensive formation and know your eligible receiver responsibilities.
 Be alert for obvious movement of restricted linemen, especially tackles on your side and be prepared to help with other linemen that are not detected by other officials.
 Watch for illegal formations, including encroachment prior to the snap and false starts by tackle and players outside the tackle on your side.
 Indicate the offensive line of scrimmage by extended foot, then take final position straddling the neutral zone.
 If a player goes in motion, observe the player if they are on your side of the ball (direction of the motion does not matter) to ensure the motion is legal.
 That does not relieve the opposite official from making an obvious call.
 The basic starting position is just outside the sideline and on the line of scrimmage.
 The width varies depending on the game situation (on short-yardage plays, the Head Line-Judge and Line Judge may choose to pinch the ends; however, at no time should the wings allow players to line up behind them).
+On fourth down with two or less yards to the line to gain and Team A not in scrimmage kick formation, the Head Line-Judge and Line Judge should be prepared to move immediately to the line to gain after the snap.
 The Line Judge assists the Referee regarding the status of the game clock as needed.